ci-compass/cicf/week06-fair-data/README.md

     $ gzip -d sampling_effort_daily_cellres_05.csv.gz

-This is a huge file in CSV format.
-This is a very common format to receive data values in.
+This is a huge file in CSV format, a very common format to receive data values in.
 Each row is an individual data point, and each column names an attribute for that data point.

 This file is quite big, and we need to use a tool to get some summary statistics.